mbarquin/DataPool/readme.md

 This library is intended to be used with PHPUnit tool.
 DataPool is an iterable object which can be returned to a standard @dataprovider tag or it can be used to get specific datasets from a big datapool.

-It allows to keep low weight indexed data arrays separated from tests logic and can return classified tests attending to its array index
+It allows to keep low weight indexed array values separated from tests logic and can return specific datasets attending to its dataset index

 Installation
 ------------